Yobi-ai/citegraph/README.md

         └── exploration.py
 ```

+## 8. Project Proposal
+### 8.1 Project Scope and Objectives
+#### Problem Statement
+NLP methods that exist traditionally classify papers solely on content ignoring rich interconnections that exist between them.
+Our project explores how graph based learnings can often outperform these and how to set up a fully functioning pipeline to integrate, deploy and reproduce the outcome.

+#### Project Objectives and expected impact
+- To build a reproducible ML pipeline that can classify nodes in a citation network.
+- Use graph based models like GAT, GCN for node classification.
+- To integrate open source tools like Pytorch Geometric and MLflow into the workflow.
+- To track experiments and version control collaboratively using git, DVC etc.

+#### Success Metrics
+The success metrics used in this project will be divided into two parts.
+The first part is the success metrics for the model training.
+Here the selected success metrics are negative log likelihood loss and accuracy.
+The negative log likelihood is good for classification problem such as this project.
+The second part is the CI/CD pipeline.
+Here we will be looking for reproducibility which means the entire pipeline will be reproducible and reliability which means the system will be reliable and have fault tolerance.

+#### Description:
+Citation networks have been found to prove meaningful relations between documents in academic research papers.
+These relations often indicate similarities in topics, which are often ignored by traditional text classification models.
+Our project aims to exploit this relation structure using Graph Neural Networks specifically GCN and GAT.

+We have chosen the Cora dataset, which consists of 2708 papers, each described by a sparse bag-of-words vector and labeled under one of seven categories.
+Edges represent the citation relation between papers.
+This graph structure is well suited for GNN’s which update each node’s representation by aggregation of features from its neighbours.
+We will work on both GCN and GAT.

+Our core framework would be Pytorch Geometric, an open source library that simplifies GNN implementations on Pytorch/Keras.
+It also provides built-in support for full batch training on citation networks, model wrappers for GCN and GAT and easily integrates with existing ML workflows.

+To track model configurations and results we will use mlflow.
+Our project repository will follow the MLOps cookie cutter template for organizing code, data, configs and logs so that they can be reproduced easily.
+Environment dependencies will be specified in a requirements.txt file and training will be done locally or on Colab.

+By the end of Phase 1 we aim to produce a working GCN based classification model, and a reproducible pipeline ready for scaling in later phases.

+### 8.2 Selection of Data
+#### Dataset chosen and Justification
+We have chosen the Cora dataset as it is a standard benchmark for graph based learning models.
+It contains 2708 ml research papers which are classified into 7 topic categories with over 5429 citation edges.
+Each paper has a 1433 dimensional binary feature vector that indicates the presence or absence of common words from bag-of-words.
+The dataset is also publicly available.

+#### Dataset source and access method
+The Cora dataset is part of the pytorch geometric library and can be easily downloaded and loaded using the same library.
+Currently the access method for the data is local, with plans to move it to some cloud space by next phase.

+#### PreProcessing Steps
+The Cora dataset is a completely cleaned and well-organized dataset.
+The only preprocessing being applied is normalizing data, which normalizes all the features.

+### 8.3 Model Considerations
+#### Model architectures considered
+We have considered two architectures: Graph Convolutional Networks and Graph Attention Networks.

+#### Rationale for model choice
+Currently we have already trained Graph Convolutional Networks which is giving up to 79% accuracy on the test subset of the Cora data.
+But the attention mechanism of Graph Attention Networks are shown to learn significantly more important features and correlation using the attention mechanism.
+Hence, by the next phase we might switch to Graph Attention Networks and compare the results.

+#### Source/Citation for any pre built models
+We haven’t used any pre-built models yet.
+We have built our own architecture for the Graph Convolutional Network.

+### 8.4 Open-source Tools
+#### Third-party packages
+**Core ML:-**
+**PyTorch Geometric:** Extension of PyTorch for handling graph-structured data.
+Used for implementing Graph Neural Networks (GNNs) for citation network analysis.

+**Data Processing & Analysis:-**
+**Networkx:** Used for graph manipulation and analysis.
+Helps in processing citation networks, computing graph metrics, and visualizing network structures.
+scikit-learn: Provides tools for data preprocessing, model evaluation, and traditional machine learning algorithms.
+Used for feature engineering and baseline models.

+**Development & Code Quality:-**
+**isort:** Automatically sorts Python imports alphabetically and by type.
+Ensures consistent import ordering across the codebase.
+**ruff:** fast Python linter and formatter.
+Used for maintaining code quality and enforcing style guidelines.
+**mypy:** for static type checking

+**Additional Dependencies:-**
+**matplotlib:** Used for data visualization and plotting results.
+**numpy:** Provides efficient numerical operations and array manipulations.
 --------
 <p><small>Project based on the <a target="_blank" href="https://github.com/Chim-SO/cookiecutter-mlops/">cookiecutter MLOps project template</a>
 that is originally based on <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.